 A standard poodle will need to be groomed every two months to ensure that matts and tangles don’t overrun their coats.
 Taking them to a groomer can cost anywhere from $50 to $250, so many poodle owners choose to groom their dogs themselves.

 The good news is that brushing your poodle with a slicker brush every few days can help prevent tangles from causing all sorts of problems and leaving you with a hefty grooming bill.

 When it comes to poodles, slicker brushes are without a doubt the best type of brush for their coats.
 A slicker brush is a wire brush that can tackle tangles and matts with ease.

-First up on our top five list is the Hertzko Self Cleaning Slicker Brush, with an overwhelming 56,000 ratings – 94% of which are three stars and higher.
+Second up on our top six list is the Hertzko Self Cleaning Slicker Brush, with an overwhelming 56,000 ratings – 94% of which are three stars and higher.

 This is an amazing reception from prior customers, making it clear to us that this is the best slicker brush on the market for your poodle.

 The self-cleaning contraption allows you to clean the brush within minutes after your grooming session, making this seem like a much less daunting task than it once was.

 With just one click of a button, the hair can be removed in one go and the germs and bacteria can be wiped away.

 The handle is also comfortable for you, with a rubber grip to keep the brush firmly in your hands and a thumb-rest to ensure that you’re always using it in the correct position.
 This ensures that you always hold the handle correctly to avoid cramping or wrist strain.